raetha/wyzesense2mqtt/readme.md

 ### Removing a Sensor
 1. Publish a message containing the MAC to be removed to the MQTT topic "self_topic_root/remove" where self_topic_root is the value from the configuration file.
 The default MQTT topic would be "wyzesense2mqtt/remove" if you haven't changed the configuration.
 The payload should look like "AABBCCDD".
 This can be performed via Home Assistant or any MQTT client.

+### Reload Sensors
+If you've changed your sensors.yaml file while the gateway is running, you can trigger a reload of the sensors.yaml file without restarting the gateway or Docker container.
+1. Publish a blank message to the MQTT topic "self_topic_root/reload" where self_topic_root is the value from the configuration file.
+The default MQTT topic would be "wyzesense2mqtt/reload" if you haven't changed the configuration.
+This can be performed via Home Assistant or any MQTT client.

 ### Command Line Tool